 I find that the journey itself is part of the charm, revealing the depth of Kentucky’s natural beauty.
 The remote setting ensures that Bugtussle remains a peaceful retreat for those in the know.

-4. The Solitude of Peytonsburg
+4. Peytonsburg

 Peytonsburg is a community where solitude is not just possible but practically guaranteed.
 With a sparse population, the town is surrounded by expansive landscapes that offer a sense of freedom.
 I’ve noticed that natural barriers like wooded areas and rolling hills provide privacy and quiet.